Growth of Sobolev norms in quasi integrable quantum systems: Geometric part and conclusion of the proof

-We finally prove Theorem \ref{teo.invarianza}: \begin{proof}[Proof of Theorem \ref{teo.invarianza}] By Lemma \ref{lemma.partition} and Lemma \ref{lemma.invarianza}, it is possible to choose the constants $\tC_1, \dots, \tC_d,$ $\tD_1, \dots, \tD_d$ and $\tR$ such that the blocks $\{E^{(s)}_{M, j}\}_{s, M, j}$ form a partition, and they are left invariant by any normal form operator $Z$.
-It remains to check {that the blocks are dyadic, namely that inequality \eqref{dyadic} holds.} To this aim, we observe that if $M = \{0\}$ then the claim is trivial, since $E^{(s)}_{M, j} \subseteq A^{(s)}_{M, j}$ and $A^{(0)}_{\{0\}, j}$ is always a singleton by Remark \ref{rmk.M0}.
-Thus it remains to check the case when $M$ is a proper modulus.
-Let $a$ be a point realizing the minimum of $\| \cdot\|$ in $A^{(s)}_{M, j}$ and $b$ a point realizing the maximum of $\| \cdot \|$ in $A^{(s)}_{M, j}$.
-By Item $3$ of Lemma \ref{lemma.diametri}, there exists a constant $C$ such that
+\end{lemma} {We are now ready to prove Theorem \ref{teo.invarianza}: \begin{proof}[Proof of Theorem \ref{teo.invarianza}] By Lemma \ref{lemma.partition}, the blocks $\{E^{(s)}_{M,j}\}$ are a partition of $\Lambda$, and by Lemma \ref{lemma.invarianza} they are left invariant by any normal form operator $Z$.
+It remains to prove that they are dyadic.
+This follows from Item 3 of Lemma \ref{lemma.diametri}: let $a$ and $b$ respectively be the points of minimum and maximum norm in $E^{(s)}_{M,j}$.
+Then Lemma \ref{lemma.diametri} implies